 - Bynoe, T., Bounds, S. & Martinez, D.G.
 School finance for building leaders.
 Rowman & Littlefield.
-(In-progress).
+(Submitted for Publication).

 - Bertram, A. & Bynoe, T. (Spring/Summer 2020).
 An explanatory correlational study of budgets and audits among Bay Mills Community College Charter Schools.
 Journal of School Business Management.
 32(1).